So, you are interested in producing real estate videos?!

 How do I get my first client?

 Getting your first client may seem to be the most daunting task.
-How are you supposed to get a client if you’ve never even shot a real estate video before?
+How can you get a client if you’ve never even shot a real estate video before?

-Well, you are just gonna have to offer your service for free to one agent to get one underneath your belt.
+Well, you are just going to have to offer your service for free to one agent to get one underneath your belt.

-For that matter, you may offer up to three free homes with different agents or a single agent to help you get your style and process under control.
+You may offer up to three free homes with different agents or a single agent to help you control your style and process.